datastax/nodejs-driver/doc/upgrade-guide/README.md

 If you have any questions or comments, you can [post them on the mailing list][mailing-list].

-## 2.0
+## 4.0

-The following is a list of changes made in version 2.0 of the driver that are relevant when upgrading from version 1.x.
+The following is a list of changes made in version 4.0 of the driver that are relevant when upgrading from version 3.x.

 ### localDataCenter is now a required Client option

-When using `DseLoadBalancingPolicy`, which is used by default, or `DCAwareRoundRobinPolicy` a local data center must now be provided to the `Client` options parameter as `localDataCenter`.
-This is necessary to prevent routing requests to nodes in remote data centers unintentionally.
+When using `DCAwareRoundRobinPolicy`, which is used by default,  a local data center must now be provided to the `Client` options parameter as `localDataCenter`.
+This is necessary to prevent routing requests to nodes in remote data centers.

-### Removed `createAsAWrapper()` method from `DseLoadBalancingPolicy` class

-Previously, we supported the use of the `DseLoadBalancingPolicy` as a wrapper of a child policy.
-The new implementation of the `DseLoadBalancingPolicy` provides replica ordering using "Power of Two Random Choices" algorithm and removes the possibility of chaining policies.

 ### Selection of contact points is now evaluated in random order